Progressive Fusion for Multimodal Integration: Experiments

 \subsection{Sentiment Prediction}

 \textbf{Datasets.} We empirically evaluate our methods on two datasets CMU-MOSI \citep{wollmer2013youtube} and CMU-MOSEI \citep{zadeh2018multi}.
 CMU-MOSI is sentiment prediction tasks on a set of short youtube video clips.
 CMU-MOSEI is a similar dataset consisting of around 23k review videos taken from YouTube.
 Both of these are used generally for multimodal sentiment analysis experiments.
-For each dataset, three modalities are available: audio, video, and language.
+Audio, video, and language modalities are available in each dataset.

 \textbf{Models.} \textbf{FLSTM} is the early fusion type baseline LSTM architecture used by \citet{zadeh2017tensor}, while \textbf{LFN} is the low rank tensor representation of model of \citet{zadeh2017tensor}. multimodal features. \citep{hazarika2020misa}. \textbf{MAGBERT} and \textbf{MAGXLNET} \citep{rahman2020integrating} are BERT \citep{devlin2018bert} based state of the art models on these datasets.
 These architectures uses a gating mechanism \citep{wang2019words} to augment a pretrained transformer. \textbf{MIM} \citep{han2021improving} is a recent near state of the art architecture.
 It combines BERT based text embeddings with modality specific LSTMs.